ColonyRabbit/ColonyRabbit/README.md

 I'm looking for Some Job
 ------------------------

-"I have been interning as a front-end developer for 4 months, so I don't have many works yet.
-Learning is a normal part of my process."
+"I've been interning as a front-end developer for 4 months, so my work is still limited.
+I would like you to consider this.
+Learning is something normal for me, and if it will benefit me in the future, I'm happy to do it."

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [khanakorn01@gmail.com](mailto:khanakorn01@gmail.com)